-2.10 Resubmission process
+2.11 Resubmission process

 All candidates will receive their assessment and feedback report on the published results day.
-Those who are successful will be elected as Legal Associates.
-The candidates who have not been successful will have to resubmit the parts of their submission that have not met the criteria, focusing on the specific competencies or criteria that were not demonstrated.
+Those who are successful will be elected as Chartered Members, Associates or Legal Associates if applying to that class of membership.
+Candidates who have not been successful will have to resubmit the parts of their submission that have not met the criteria, focusing on the specific competencies or criteria that were not demonstrated.
 If the candidate is unsuccessful, they will be required to resubmit any revised or supplementary materials for assessment by the original assessor pairing.
 Candidates have up to two years to complete the resubmission process; after two years, candidates are required to make a full new application.
-If the candidates include any new experience and/or case studies within their resubmission then they are required to provide new corroboration for this.
+If the candidate includes any new experience and/or case studies within their resubmission then they are required to provide new corroboration for this.

-- If the candidate is unsuccessful in demonstrating criteria in all sections, they will resubmit all sections.
+If the candidate is unsuccessful in demonstrating criteria in all sections within a two-year period, they will resubmit all sections.
 If they are unsuccessful in one, they will only resubmit the one section.
-The candidate can continue to resubmit until they are successful. - A candidate cannot be reassessed on a competency or criterion that has previously been deemed to be successful.
+The candidate can continue to resubmit until they are successful.

+A candidate cannot be reassessed on a competency or criterion that has previously been deemed to be successful.
 The assessment of the resubmission will only focus on the elements of the submission that were marked as unsuccessful in the previous round.